Unique Summer Camps in North Carolina for Kids and Adults

 The Haw River Canoe & Kayak Co. offers a variety of guided, multiday kayaking or canoeing trips along the Haw River, Black River, Roanoke River Swamps and Spirit Island.
 The trips are great for paddlers of all skill levels and include boating equipment, personal flotation devices, shuttle service, at least one experienced guide and most meals, but do not include camping equipment.
 Campers can expect to paddle or float an average of 10 miles a day on a weekend trip.

-Dates: Visit the website or call for schedule and availability of these trips.
+Dates: Visit the website or call for the schedule and availability of these trips.

 Dates: Courses run through October on weekdays and weekends; check NOC's website for specific class dates.

-8 Flour Power Kids Cooking CampsRaleigh (two locations), Cary, Holly Springs, Charlotte
+7 Flour Power Kids Cooking CampsRaleigh (two locations), Cary, Holly Springs, Charlotte (two locations), Cornelius

 Flour Power Kids Cooking Studio hosts 5-day camps for tiny chefs (ages 5-8) and tween chefs (ages 9-12) that include all snacks, lunches, supplies and materials needed for the week.
 Kids can learn a variety of skills in the kitchen such as whisking, chopping and ingredient measuring, and enjoy classes themed from some of their favorite movies, international destinations and holidays.